DMJamboe/wordle-discord/README.md

-# wordly-discord
+# wordle-discord
-An implementation of the game Wordly as a discord bot.
+An implementation of the game Wordle as a discord bot.